Gefiltafish/Todo-app/README.md

 ##ToDo App

-This is a simple ToDo app that I created at </salt>
+This is a simple ToDo app that I created at School of applied technology.